 2D symbologies (barcodes) can contain vast amounts of information that suppliers can use to further benefit the automatic data collection processes not only in shipping but also throughout manufacturing, warehousing and distribution.
 The Auto Industry recommends the 2D symbologies, Data matrix and QR Code, for individual parts marking.
 Because 2D codes can contain vast amounts of information in very little space and can be damaged and still be readable, these codes are ideal for the Auto Industry.
 Each individual part can be labeled with its own serialized 2D barcode.
 Today's printing technologies allow virtually any type of part surface to be marked with one of these 2D barcodes.
-The Auto Industry's direct the minimum requirements of the OEMs of just placing a correct 2D label on parts or packages is a waste of the potential this technology has to further internal operations and much more.
+The Auto Industry's direct parts marking initiative opens up many opportunities for error proofing operations and labeling.
+To meet the minimum requirements of the OEMs of just placing a correct 2D label on parts or packages is a waste of the potential this technology has to further internal operations and much more.
 The ability to serialize every part with a 2D code allows the opportunity to error proof each plant labeling and data reporting operation.

-Individual Part Marked with
+Individual Part Marked with Data Matrix